eyyytran/DC_Fullstack_Project/README.md

 ## Overview
 ---

 Trelljoe is a project management website.
-It allows users to create a personal account and create, modify, and delete projects and tasks within those projects.
+It allows users to create a personal account and create, modify, and delete projects and tasks.
 The user's account information along with all of the project and task information is stored in a database indefinitely.
 A working version of the website has been published on [Heroku](https://trelljoe.herokuapp.com/).
 If you would like to try it out you can use the "Guest" feature.

 *Note: All data created as a Guest will be destroyed when logged out.*